Every Story Is a Love Story

 Three years ago, Wolo’s pregnant wife was killed in a tragic car accident.
 In an instant, the great love of his life was gone, and so was their beautiful future: the twins they were expecting, the PhD she was on the cusp of finishing, and the house they’d just bought in New Jersey.
 In the face of a loss that seemed insurmountable, Wolo has slowly rebuilt a semblance of a life: he goes to work, hangs out with a small circle of friends, and fends off the matchmaking efforts of the older women in his family.
 The grief that dogged him has, with time, become a little gentler.

 What do we owe to those who have hurt us?
 Are we defined by our worst moments and our deepest regrets?
 And, more than anything, can forgiveness ease our suffering?
-Moving and full of life, Every Story is a Love Story charts the uneven path from heartbreak to hope.
+Moving and full of life, Every Story Is a Love Story charts the uneven path from heartbreak to healing.

 © Kiriko Sano